Cabana/jquery.cabana.lastViewedPages/README.md

 ## Methods

 - `destroy`: Clear the array of last viewed pages in local storage and remove the injected markup.
+- `clear`: Clear the array of last viewed pages in local storage.

 ## Compiling